renerocksai/mdmail/README.md

 # mdmail

-OK, so I have this use-case where I write mails in neovim, using markdown syntax.
-I am just much quicker, I have my telekasten.nvim markdown notes in there, etc.

-So I need a way to convert these markdown mails to HTML in a way that works with Outlook.com in the browser.
-A simple pandoc conversion does not cut it:

-- the styling is awful with the default template
-- images are not embedded by default

-**mdmail** fixes that for me.
+I use neovim to write emails in markdown syntax, which I find faster and more efficient.
+However, I need a way to convert these markdown emails into HTML that's compatible with Outlook.com's browser version.
+The standard pandoc conversion doesn't work well for me due to poor styling and lack of embedded images.

-I just run `mdmail mail.md` and a beautiful mail with all images and screenshots embedded will open in my browser.
-There, I can ctrl+a select all, copy, and paste it into outlook in the browser.
+To solve this, I use **mdmail**.
+By simply running `mdmail mail.md`, it generates a well-styled email with all images and screenshots embedded, which opens in my browser.
+I can then select all, copy, and paste it into Outlook in the browser.

 Ta-dah! 😊

 ## Run without installing

+Use nix, with flakes enabled.

 ```console
 $ nix run sourcehut:~renerocksai/mdmail mymail.md